ruamel/ordereddict/README.rst

   d = ordereddict({'a':1, 'b': 2}, relax=True)
   sd = sorteddict({'a':1, 'b': 2}) # sorteddict is always relaxed

+* please not that starting with 0.4.6 you should not import _ordereddict directly*

 This module has been tested under: